Gumpoldskirchen: History

 The Stone Age people settled the area about 6500 years ago.
 The Romans then settled in the area and it was found that an important road for transport went through the current city.
 Even from prehistoric times, earlier civilizations were cultivating wine on the slopes of the Eichkogel.

 In the 14th century, Gumpoldskirchen was already a market and court location.

 Gumpoldskirchen, like so many of its neighbor principalities, was devastated twice by the first and the second Turkish Sieges.

 By the end of the 18th Century, Gumpoldskirchen began to industrialize.
 It had many factories and greatly assisted the rapid industrialization of the Austro-Hungarian Empire.

+The main pipeline serving Vienna's water supply (I. Wiener Hochquellenleitung) opened in 1873, and runs adjacent to the town, supplying Vienna with drinking water from springs in Styria and Lower Austria.
+The pipeline's route is accompanied by a popular walking trail, called Wasserleitungsweg.

 After the 1938 Anschluss, Gumpoldskirchen became a part of the Greater Vienna that the Nazis created.
 Toward the end of World War II, the area around Gumpoldskirchen became an area of intense battle between the coming Soviet troops and the remaining 6th SS Panzer Army.

 Gumpoldskirchen was unfortunately caught up in the 1985 wine glycol scandal that saw many Austrian wine makers called out for inserting illegal (and potentially harmful) ingredients.
 The scandal caused harm to the Austrian wine industry that it is still fighting to overcome today.